COVID -19 Nasal Swab Test:

 What does a positive antibody test mean?

-- A positive test result shows you have antibodies that likely resulted from an infection with SARS-CoV-2, or possibly a related corona virus.
+- A positive test result shows you have antibodies that likely resulted from an infection with SARS-CoV-2, or possibly a related corona virus or received Covid vaccination.

 What does a negative antibody test mean?